 There are 2 channels in DL2.

-The acoustic signal is sent in a 30deg angle in forward and starboard directions.
+The acoustic signal is sent in

+a 30deg angle in forward and starboard

+directions.

+In addition a filt sensor is used to

 In addition a tilt sensor is used to compensate for vessel movement.